Is it safe to travel in Mexico?

 Yes it absolutely safe to travel to Mexico!
 At least I had no bad experience at all during my travel in this amazing country.
 I loved it so much, Mexico surprised me in a very positive way.
 People are very friendly, helpful, its cheap, nature is gorgeous and I loved the culture and food experience.
 It’s divers and anyone can find anything they want.
 You have to be cautious when you are going to Central American countries of course, but as a single women traveling alone I haven’t experienced any violence, criminality, harassment of any kind.
 See below some tips I practiced during my travel to Mexico and rest of Central America to keep safe.

-Travel Tips to keep Safe
+Travel Tips to keep Safe in Mexico

 Of course I heard some stories during my travel that tourist that have been robbed.
 You have to be alert for example in South and Central America, they are poor countries and a lot of locals don’t have that much money to spent; so you are a walking Dollar for them and keep that in mind!!
 Here some tips what I do to lower my risk of being robbed or harassed: